 Built in 1978, by Halter Marine of New Orleans, Louisiana (hull #582) as the Capt.
-Jentry for the Jackson Marine Company for the Jackson Marine Corporation of Houston, Texas.
+Jentry for the Jackson Marine Corporation of Houston, Texas.

-In 1984, the tug was acquired by Amerada Hess (the Hess Oil Corporation) of New York, New York.
+In 1984, the tug was acquired by the Hess Oil Corporation of New York, New York.
 Where she was renamed as the North Star.

-In 1993, the Amerada Hess Fleet was acquired by Leevac Marine of Jennings, Louisiana.
+In 1993, the Hess Oil Corporation's Fleet was acquired by Leevac Marine Incorporated of Jennings, Louisiana.
 Where the tug was renamed as the North Service.

-IIn 1997, Leevac Marine merged with Hornbeck Offshore of Covington, Louisiana.
+IIn 1997, Leevac Marine Incorporated merged with Hornbeck Offshore Services of Covington, Louisiana.
 The two companies formed Hornbeck Offshore Transportation.
 Where the tug retained her name.

-Powered by two Caterpillar D-399 16 cylinder diesel engines with Reintjes reduction gears at a ratio of 6:1.
-Turning two fixed pitch, high efficiency, four bladed 100(in) by 76(in) propellers for a rated 2,200 horsepower.
+Powered by two, sixteen cylinder, Caterpillar D-399 diesel engines.
+With Reintjes reduction gears, at a ratio of 6:1.
+Turning two, fixed pitch, high efficiency, four bladed, 100(in) by 76(in), propellers For a rated 2,200 horsepower.

-Her electrical service is provided by two 75kW generatos, driven by two GM 6-71 diesel engines.
+Her electrical service is provided by two, 75kW generator sets.
+Driven by two, GM 6-71 diesel engines.

 In 2010, the tug was outfitted with and upper wheelhouse.
 The tug's towing gear consists of a double drum tow winch, equipped with 2,000(ft) of 1.75(in) diameter stainless steel towing wire.
 The towing winch is driven by a single, GM 6-71 diesel engine.